WickedJester89/justynK/Code-Style.md

 sprintf(msg, _("%s is level %i.")
 ```

-*Note*: POedit will look for the Tags `_` and `N_` to export a string for translation.
+*Note*: Poedit will look for the Tags `_`, `N_` and `ngettext` to export a string for translation.
 The useage of ` TRANSLATORS: ` will export the text as a note for translators.
 Other comments will be ignored.

 # Comments